NBA Trade Rumors: Philadelphia 76ers Could Swap Ben Simmons For James Harden In Multi-Player Deal

 He suggested that Philadelphia would likely also want the versatile P.J.
 Tucker in the deal, but believes there would be enough on both sides to get it done.

 There appears to be plenty of interest in Harden, with reports connecting a number of different teams to the trade talks.
 As The Inquisitr reported, Harden’s list of desired destinations has expanded to include the Portland Trail Blazers and Boston Celtics.
-Harden had already made it known that he would be preferred to be traded to one of the contenders in the Eastern Conference, namely the Brooklyn Nets, Sixers, Miami Heat, or Milwaukee Bucks.
+Harden had already made it known that he would prefer to be traded to one of the contenders in the Eastern Conference, namely the Brooklyn Nets, Sixers, Miami Heat, or Milwaukee Bucks.
 Others suggested that the Toronto Raptors would make the list.

 Some have seen the Raptors and Celtics as the most likely destinations for Harden.
-As The Inquisitr reported, ESPN 97.5 Houston radio host John Granato pegged the Eastern Conference contenders as likely spots, as they could offer Pascal Siakam and Jaylen Brown respectively in trade packages.
+As The Inquisitr reported, ESPN 97.5 Houston radio host John Granato pegged the Eastern Conference contenders as likely spots, as they could offer Pascal Siakam and Jaylen Brown, respectively, in trade packages.

 The Rockets do not appear to be in a hurry to move the All-Star guard, however, and have played Harden in heavy rotation amid the team’s 1-2 start to the season.